sidneycadot/sim65-test-prototype/README.md

 Status and future development
 -----------------------------

 For now, this is a prototype.
-If this is deemed useful enough, I will open an issue on the cc65 Github issue tracker to see if we can somehow integrate this into the cc65 project.
+I have opened an Issue on the cc65 issue tracker (https://github.com/cc65/cc65/issues/2539) to discuss how we're going to deal with the issues exposed by sim65-test, and also whether to integrate this code into the cc65 repository in one way or another.

-But it's also fine to keep this as a seperate project as far as I am concerned.